esensar/nvim-dev-container/README.md

 - `DevcontainerComposeDown` - run docker-compose down based on devcontainer.json
 - `DevcontainerComposeRm` - run docker-compose rm based on devcontainer.json
 - `DevcontainerStartAuto` - start whatever is defined in devcontainer.json
+- `DevcontainerStartAutoAndAttach` - start and attach to whatever is defined in devcontainer.json
+- `DevcontainerAttachAuto` - attach to whatever is defined in devcontainer.json
 - `DevcontainerStopAuto` - stop whatever was started based on devcontainer.json
 - `DevcontainerStopAll` - stop everything started with this plugin (in current session)
 - `DevcontainerRemoveAll` - remove everything started with this plugin (in current session)